chaoxu/blog/posts/2011-12-21-fill-a-checkerboard.md

 title: Fill a checkerboard
 tags: puzzle
 ---
 This was a homework problem for CSE 548.
-I decide to work on it after hearing a set of AMS graduate students worked on it for the entire afternoon and failed to solve it.
-My logic, if a lot of people can't solve a problem, then solving it must be worth a while.
+It's also a very common puzzle.

 {Problem}
     Given a $n\times n$ checkerboard, one can put a few checkers on it.
 A rule transform a checkerboard to the next.
 The rule states one can put a new checker if and only if at least two of it's adjacent positions (up, down, left, right) has a checker.
 Apply the rule until no more checker can be added.
 Show that if originally the checkerboard has only $n-1$ checkers, then when the process terminates, there exist cells not filled by a checker.